Macular Degeneration Testing in Milwaukee

-The macula plays a very vital role in how the eye operates.
-The center of the retina enables a person to read, drive safely, differentiate visual details, and recognize colors or faces.
-Without a healthy macula, our center field of vision can be spotty, blurred, or completely blocked out.
-The disease usually begins at age 50 and older.
+The macula plays a vital role in how the eye operates.
+The center of the retina enables a person to read, drive safely, differentiate visual details and recognize colors or faces.
+Without a healthy macula, our center field of vision can be spotty, blurred or completely blocked out.
+The disease usually begins at age 50 and above.

 Grange Vision provides testing for macular degeneration to our Milwaukee area patients.
 Certain symptoms may appear to be associated with another disease, so it’s always smart to double-check with an optometrist.
 Our Milwaukee eye doctor treats all patients with the exact same quality of care and answers any questions you might have.
 Don’t wait until your vision gets worse – contact Grange Vision immediately!